Like Family.

 Our current team includes past presidents of the State Bar of Georgia and Atlanta Bar Association, a past chair of the motor vehicle collision section of the American Association for Justice, the lead author of a book on personal injury practice in Georgia, board certification from the National Board of Trial Advocacy, and lawyers honored in Best Lawyers in America® and Georgia Super Lawyers®, State Bar of Georgia Tradition of Excellence Award, and Multi-Million Dollar Advocates Forum®.

 We often become like family with our clients.
 In one post-pandemic case, after we obtained every dollar of available insurance for a couple seriously injured when a drunk driver rear-ended them on I-285, the clients invited us to join in a thanksgiving celebration with over 200 of their friends and family making a joyful noise in a hotel ballroom.
-On sadder occasions, when clients succumbed to their injuries after a long struggle, we were asked to attend funerals with their family.
+On sadder occasions, when clients succumbed to their injuries after a long struggle, we were asked to attend funerals with their families.
 Recently, we attended the 70th birthday party of a client who was relieved to have survived to that age after an injury.
 We prefer hugs of joy over hugs of grief, but we have experienced both.

 Types of automobile accidents.